 During this time I also worked on a handful of mathematical models, simulations intended to recreate the real world in data.
 A model to optimize the location of new natural gas power plants, a model to optimize the locations of a network of cell phone towers for customer service or for profit.
 Even a model to quickly generate scientifically accurate planets derived from an inputted gravity or surface temperature for sci fi worldbuilding.

-Layer these experiences on top of one another and you get a contextual model of the world that an autonomous agent can solve to achieve its emotion-driven goals: a procedural narrative engine.
+The trajectories of all these experiences lead to a contextual model of the world that an autonomous agent can solve to achieve its emotion-driven goals: a procedural narrative engine.

 What would it take to make such a thing?

 1) Knowledge Representation

 The characters need a way to comprehend the world they inhabit.
 A language to describe how objects in the world are contextually related.
 For example: